vincentjigl/ocr-stitch/README.md

 ## Usage:

+Click on "Capture".
-Click on "Capture" and move the camera in such a way that some part of previous capture will be visible.
+Move the camera in such a way that some part of previous capture will be visible.
-"Save" the Panorama.
+Click "Save" the Panorama.